Chrischn/Project-Tessera/README.md

 ## Clean-room implementation

 The source code in this repository (excluding third-party code) was written from scratch, based on publicly available information and observed behavior for interoperability.
-No decompiled, disassembled, or leaked source code from Civilization IV or its expansions was used.
+No decompiled, disassembled, or leaked source code from Civilization IV, its expansions or the Gamebryo engine was used.

 -------
 ## The Project

 ### What is this all about?
-I've wished for a modern Civ 4 release in 64-bit for ages, probably just like many of you did too.
-The modability of Civ 4 is unmatched in the series but the constant crashes and the long loading times when playing with some of the amazing mods out there are caused by the 32-bit technical barrier, that can't really be worked around without changes to the underlying engine.
+I've wished for a modern Civ 4 release in 64-bit for ages, just like many of you probably did/do too.
+The modability of Civ 4 is unmatched in the series but the constant crashes and the long loading times when playing with some of the amazing mods out there are caused by a 32-bit technical barrier, that can only partially be worked around, without changes to the underlying engine.

-The 25th of October 2025 marks the 20th anniversary of Civ 4's original release and it's about time to take things into our own hands if we ever want to see a Civ 4 "remaster" happen!
-Inspired by [Blake00](https://forums.civfanatics.com/threads/rebuilding-parts-of-civ4-multithreading-64bit-memory-access-to-increase-civ4s-speed-in-large-games.688441/)'s initial thread in the CivFanatics Forums and [snowern](https://forums.civfanatics.com/threads/mini-engine-progress.691873/)'s 64-bit Mini-Engine, I decided to start things off.
+The 25th of October 2025 marks the 20th anniversary of Civ 4's original release with no official remaster in sight and that's why it's about time to take things into our own hands if we ever want to see it happen!
+Inspired by [Blake00](https://forums.civfanatics.com/threads/rebuilding-parts-of-civ4-multithreading-64bit-memory-access-to-increase-civ4s-speed-in-large-games.688441/)'s initial thread in the CivFanatics Forums and [snowern](https://forums.civfanatics.com/threads/mini-engine-progress.691873/)'s 64-bit Mini-Engine and despite my lack of a professional software engineering background, I decided to kick things off!

-So to anwser the question: I want this project to be the starting point of a community-driven effort to achieve a re-implementation of Civ 4 on a modern engine, namely Godot.
-We have all the pieces, we just need to put them together!
+So to anwser the question: I want this project to be the starting point of a community-driven effort to build upon a modern engine, namely Godot, to play mods created for Civilization IV with support for 64bit.
+We have all the mosaic tiles, we just need to put them together!

 ### Why is it called "Project Tessera"?